confluentinc/examples/cloud-etl/docs/index.rst

    .. figure:: images/data-kinesis-s3.png
       :alt: image

 #.
-Using the `Confluent Cloud CLI <https://docs.confluent.io/ccloud-cli/current/install.html>`__, list all the fully-managed connectors created in this cluster.
+Using the `Confluent CLI <https://docs.confluent.io/confluent-cli/current/overview.html>`__, list all the fully-managed connectors created in this cluster.

    .. code:: bash

-      confluent connector list
+      confluent connect list

    Your output should resemble: